alefnull/spawn-rules/TheSpawnRules.md

 * Do not use overtly offensive language. (_self-explanatory_)

-* Please try to keep CAPS to a minimum. (_If you use excessive caps, you will be warned, and subsequent usages will be met with either a kick or a ban from the channel._)
+* Please try to keep CAPS to a minimum. (_If you use excessive caps, you will be automatically kicked from the channel._)

 * Respect others. (_self-explanatory_)